 Remote PC, the computer is not mounted on the robot and most likely sits on your desk or workbench.
 The computer can be a laptop, tablet, or personal computer (PC) with Wi-Fi, Serial cable, or ethernet connection to the EZB microcontroller.
 USB devices can not be mounted on the robot because the PC is not mounted on the robot.

-Selecting an EZB I/O Controller
+b) Selecting an EZB I/O Microcontroller

 When an I/O controller (Arduino, Microbit, etc.) is programmed with Synthiam firmware that is compatible with ARC, we refer to it as an EZB.
 The firmware then allows the EZB I/O controller to use additional capabilities available in ARC.
 An EZB connects sensors, motors, and peripherals to the computer running ARC.

-Based on the type of computer selection (embedded or remote), EZBs will only support specific connection types.
+Based on the type of computer selection (embedded or remote), EZBs will support specific connection types.
 For example, an EZB Arduino Uno uses a USB, which requires the computer to be embedded in the robot.
 An EZ-Robot EZ-B v4 can use both Wi-Fi and USB which supports a remote computer or embedded computer configuration.